JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 [//]: # (title: Hierarchical project structure)

-Since Kotlin 1.6.20, every new multiplatform project comes with hierarchical project structure.
-It means that source sets form a hierarchy for sharing the common code among several targets.
-It opens up a variety of opportunities, including usage of platform-dependent libraries in common source sets and the ability to share code when creating multiplatform libraries.
+Since Kotlin 1.6.20, every new multiplatform project has been deliveredcomes with a hierarchical project structure.
+This means that source sets form a hierarchy for sharing the common code among several targets.
+It opens up a variety of opportunities, including using platform-dependent libraries in common source sets and the ability to share code when creating multiplatform libraries.

-To get default hierarchical project structure in your projects, [update to the latest release](releases.md#update-to-a-new-release).
-If you need to keep using a version previous to 1.6.20, you can still enable this feature manually.
-For this, add the following to you `gradle.properties`:
+To get a default hierarchical project structure in your projects, [update to the latest release](releases.md#update-to-a-new-release).
+If you need to keep using an earlier version than 1.6.20, you can still enable this feature manually.
+For this, add the following to your `gradle.properties`:

 ```properties
 kotlin.mpp.enableGranularSourceSetsMetadata=true